This course is full and cannot accept additional registrations.

 Please check out course schedule for alternative courses.

-More information with all the course details will be emailed to every student before the course begins.
+An information packet with all the course details with be emailed to every student one month before the course begins.
 Please be sure that your email is current and working.
+Also be aware that this packet may be sent to the Junk / Spam folder so be sure to check there as well.